Townhall Media Announces Larry O’Connor As New Editor of Townhall

 AP Photo/Hans Pennink

 They say the definition of insanity is doing the same thing over and over again, but expecting a different outcome.
-That also defines the current state of the Democratic Party, who keeps coming back to tested — and failed — policies in the hopes that no one will notice those policies don't work.
+That also defines the current state of the Democratic Party, which keeps returning to tested—and failed—policies in hopes that no one will notice they don't work.

 Advertisement

 But this time, it's even worse.
-After weeks of hearing about the massive fraud of every social program in Minnesota, including childcare programs, New York Governor Kathy Hochul has decided what her state needs is massive taxpayer-funded fraud, too.
-To that end, she's announced her support for incoming New York City Mayor Zohran Mamdani's plan for "universal" childcare, including its multi-billion dollar price tag.
+After weeks of hearing about the massive fraud of every social program in Minnesota, including childcare programs, New York Governor Kathy Hochul has decided that what her state needs is massive taxpayer-funded fraud, too.
+To that end, she's announced her support for incoming New York City Mayor Zohran Mamdani's plan for "universal" childcare, including its multi-billion-dollar price tag.

-Despite not knowing how that bill will be paid, or who will be paying it.
+Despite not knowing how that bill will be paid or by whom.

 The answer is simple: New York taxpayers, which means you can kiss "affordability" goodbye.